-As required under Section 102 of the Act the following Explanatory Statement sets out all material facts relating to the Special Business set out from Item No. 5 to 13 of the accompanying Notice:
+As required under Section 102 of the Act the following Explanatory Statement sets out all material facts relating to the Ordinary Business set out at Item No. 4 and Special Business set out from Item No. 5 to 7 of the accompanying Notice: